versionone/vue/docs/01-getting-started/00-start-here.md

 ## Setup

-1. `git clone git@github.com:andrew-codes/verdigris.git` to clone repository
+1. `git clone git@github.com:versionone/vue.git versionone-ui` to clone repository
-2. `cd verdigris` to change directory into root of project
+2. `cd versionone-ui` to change directory into root of project
 3. `yarn && yarn bootstrap` to install and bootstrap dependencies.

 ## Running Site Locally

-1. Open the terminal and change into project's root directory; `cd verdigris`
+1. Open the terminal and change into project's root directory; `cd  ersionone-ui`
 2. Run `yarn start` in the terminal
 3. Open Chrome and visit [http://localhost:9000](http://localhost:9000)